 What homes are at higher risk for radon?

-There isn’t one type of home that is at a higher risk for having high radon levels.
-Whether the home is old, new, drafty, well-insulated, or with or without a basement, all homes can develop high radon levels.
-Some states have higher radon levels than others, but radon gas has been detected in all 50 states, making it important for all homeowners to get their homes tested.
+There isn’t one type of home at a higher risk for high radon levels.
+Whether the house is old, new, drafty, well-insulated, or with or without a basement, all homes can develop high radon levels.
+Some states have higher radon levels than others, but radon gas has been detected in all 50 states, making it essential for all homeowners to get their homes tested.

 What causes radon in homes?

-Typically, what causes radon in homes is what is underneath the home.
-The soil and rock that is underneath your foundation can contain radioactive elements that naturally decay and create radon gas, which usually dissipate into the outdoor air but can leak into your come through gaps and cracks.
+Typically, what causes radon in homes is what is underneath the house.
+The soil and rock underneath your foundation can contain radioactive elements that naturally decay and create radon gas, which usually dissipates into the outdoor air but can leak into gaps and cracks.

 What time of year is radon highest?

-During the winter is when indoor radon levels are normally at their highest.
+During the winter, indoor radon levels are usually at their highest.
 The cold temperatures outside can cause the pressure inside the home to increase, which means more air from the ground will be pulled in.
-This greatly increases the chance of radon entering the home.
+This dramatically increases the chance of radon entering the house.

 What radon detectors should Home Inspectors use?

-Investing in the right equipment to start radon inspections is important and there are plenty of options to choose from.
+Investing in the right equipment to start radon inspections is essential, and plenty of options exist.
 When looking at the different types of radon testing monitors, there are passive devices — such as charcoal tests, alpha track detectors, carbon liquid scintillation detectors, and electret ion chamber detectors—and active devices—such as continuous radon monitors (CRMs) and continuous working level monitors.
-The type of monitor that is used is typically based on preference, along with the types of tests that the Inspector plans on offering – either short-term or long-term radon tests.
+The type of monitor used is typically based on preference, along with the types of tests that the Inspector plans on offering – either short-term or long-term radon tests.

 How much should professional radon gas testing cost?